Indaxia/imp/README.md

 1. Create a git repository at Github or Bitbucket
 2. Create imp-package.json in the repository root
 3. Add the "dependencies" and "sources" parameters.
 Refer the full config example below.
+    * (AngelScript) Add the "entryPoint" parameter with your main file relative path
 4. (optional) add git tag to the repository
 5. Now this is an IMP package!